-Complementing Medicenna's lead clinical asset (MDNA55), the Company has built a deep pipeline of promising preclinical Superkine candidates such as IL-2 agonists (MDNA109), IL-2 antagonists (MDNA209), dual IL-4/IL-13 antagonists (MDNA413) and IL-13 Superkine (MDNA132) all in-licensed from Stanford.
-The most advanced of these programs is the MDNA109 platform, which is in preclinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2R $\beta$ ) with high affinity without CD25 dependency.
-The lead candidates from the IL-2 Superkine platform are MDNA19 and MDNA11 (formerly known as MDNA109-LA1) which, unlike native IL-2 (Proleukin) have superior pharmacokinetic ("PK") properties, lack CD25 binding in order to improve safety, potently stimulate effector T cells, reverse NK cell anergy and act with exceptional synergy when combined with checkpoint inhibitors.
-Medicenna is working towards initiating a Phase 1 clinical study for MDNA19 or MDNA11 mid-2021.
+Complementing MDNA55, the Company has built a deep pipeline of promising preclinical Superkine candidates such as IL-2 agonists (MDNA109), IL-2 antagonists (MDNA209), dual IL-4/IL-13 antagonists (MDNA413) and IL-13 Superkine (MDNA132) all in-licensed from Leland Stanford Junior University ("Stanford").
+The most advanced of these programs is the MDNA109 platform (MDNA11 and MDNA19), of which MDNA11 is the only genetically engineered IL-2 Superkine designed to specifically target CD122 (IL-2R β) with high affinity without CD25 dependency.
+We believe both MDNA11 and MDNA19, which unlike native IL-2 (Proleukin), have superior pharmacokinetic properties, lack CD25 binding in order to improve safety, potently stimulate effector T cells, reverse natural killer ("NK") cell anergy and act with exceptional synergy when combined with checkpoint inhibitors.